Prion Test For Rare, Fatal Brain Disease Helps Families Cope

 After weeks of decline and no clue what was causing it, doctors had told Schwister — a 53-year-old vocational rehab counselor and mother of two from Chicago — that she had an incurable disease called Creutzfeldt-Jakob disease, or CJD.

 The disease was shrinking Kay's brain, and riddling it with holes.
-She would likely only live a few more weeks, the doctors said.
+She would likely live only a few more weeks, the doctors said.

 It was a diagnosis that no one could ever want.
 But the fact that Schwister was able to get a firm diagnosis while still alive is a relatively new development that represents a step forward in understanding a group of devastating neurological disorders.
 And, some biochemists say, it could lead to better ways of diagnosing brain diseases that are much more common, including Parkinson's and Alzheimer's.

-For Kay Schwister it all started in the spring of 2016, when she started getting headaches and feeling dizzy all the time.
+For Kay Schwister, it all started in the spring of 2016, when she started getting headaches and feeling dizzy all the time.
 Aging, she told herself, just didn't feel very good.

 Over the next few weeks, she got steadily worse.